 Man scouted Ohio college in mass shooting plot to ‘slaughter’ women, feds say

-HIGHLAND COUNTY, Ohio (WXIX) - A 21-year-old is facing charges after allegedly plotting a mass shooting to “slaughter” women at an Ohio university.
+HIGHLAND COUNTY, Ohio (WXIX/Gray News) - A 21-year-old is facing charges after allegedly plotting a mass shooting to “slaughter” women at an Ohio university.

-Tres Genco, of Hillsboro, Ohio, was arrested by federal agents Wednesday. according to Acting U.S. Attorney for the Southern District of Ohio Vipal J. Patel.
+Tres Genco, of Hillsboro, Ohio, was charged Wednesday by a federal grand jury, according to WXIX, for attempting to commit a hate crime and one count of illegally possessing a machine gun, according to Acting U.S. Attorney for the Southern District of Ohio Vipal J. Patel.

+The 21-year-old searched online for sororities and a university in Ohio, Patel said.

-Court documents allege the 21-year-old conducted surveillance at an Ohio university on Jan.
-15, 2020.
+Genco allegedly conducted surveillance at an Ohio college on Jan.
+15, 2020, as he made his plans.

-The same day, Patel said, Genco allegedly searched online for topics including “planning a shooting crime” and “when does preparing for a crime become an attempt?”
+During the investigation, Genco’s manifesto was found.
+He wrote the manifesto on the same day he searched for Ohio sororities.

 A note of Genco’s said he hoped to kill 3,000 people.